-It's essential to note that a -- $\beta$ :
+It's essential to note that a $--\beta$:

-- Equals 1 under constant returns to scale, Surpasses 1 under decreasing returns to scale, and - Falls below 1 under increasing returns to scale.
+Equals 1 under constant returns to scale, • Surpasses 1 under decreasing returns to scale, and Falls below 1 under increasing returns to scale.

-4.3 Production Function with One Variable Input-Short Run Analysis
+4.3 Production Function with One Variable Input-Short Run Analysis examinehowchangestoasingleinputaffectoutputandproductivity.Wedistinguishbetweenfixeda ndvariableinputsintheshortrun.Fixedinputs,suchasindustrialspace or capital equipment, cannot be easily modified within the time period under consideration.

-Some inputs cannot be easily changed in the short term since they are fixed.
-For instance, the size of the factory and the quantity of equipmentar efrequently seen as fixed inputs in of manufacturing However. information the context company. such aslabourorrawmaterialscanvaryintheshort-term.
-This presumption enables us to examinehowchangestoasingleinputaffectoutputandproductivity.
-Wedistinguishbetweenfixeda ndvariableinputsintheshortrun.
-Fixedinputs, such as industrial space or capital equipment, cannot be easily modified within the time period under consideration.
 On the other hand, inputs that can be changed immediately, such as labour or raw materials, are known as variable inputs.